VieVaWaldi/VieVaWaldi/README.md

 <strong>Open to work </strong> as an AI Solution Freelancer.

-Click here to battle an AI in an FPS game: <a href="https://walterai.co">walterai.co</a>
+Click here to battle an AI in a FPS game: <a href="https://walterai.co">walterai.co</a>

 ### GitHub Stats